-- 15. It is an offence for a person to intentionally participate in an activity, knowing that the object or effect of the activity is (directly or indirectly)- - (a) to circumvent any of the prohibitions in article 4, 7 or 8, or - (b) to enable or facilitate the contravention of any such prohibition.
+- 16. It is an offence for a person to intentionally participate in an activity, knowing that the object or effect of the activity is (directly or indirectly)- - (a) to circumvent any of the prohibitions in article 4 or 7 to 9, or - (b) to enable or facilitate the contravention of any such prohibition.